Samuel-de-Oliveira/CanUseTimer/README.md

 time.
 If you know a good grafical interface framework please tell me in a [Issue](https://github.com/Samuel-de-Oliveira/CanUseTimer/discussions/categories/issues)

-> ℹ️ Note: Dont tell me about TKinter, I've tried it and it went wrong.
+> ℹ️ Note: Dont tell me about TKinter, I've tried it and went wrong.

 ## Can I contribute to project?
 Yes, you can!
 I will verify your issue or pull request, and if I like the ideia, I will implement in my software.
 So don't be shy to share something good.